OrnitOnGithub/kathleen/README.md

 # Ornit's Compiler

-This is a very small compiler that is currently in the works.
+This is a small compiler that is in the works.
+The goal of this project is to make a relatively simple piece of code that generates an assembly output for x64 linux netwide assembler.

-## The Goal

-The goal is to build a compiler that can turn a custom language into an x86_64 linux nasm assembly output.
+# Try it

+The compiler is not functional yet

+# Contribute

+As of now I want to work on this by myself.
+Once the language will have taken its basic shape I will accept contributions.